-In the case of companies whose business plan is to complete one or more acquisitions and companies that complete a business combinations with a non-Nasdaq entity resulting in a change in control, allowing continued trading on the Exchange would permit companies that are effectively new entities to be listed without having completed the standard vetting process conducted by the Exchange of all new listed companies and demonstrating compliance with all initial listing requirements.
+In the case of companies that complete a business combinations with a non-Nasdaq entity resulting in a change in control, allowing continued trading on the Exchange would permit companies that are effectively new entities to be listed without having completed the standard vetting process conducted by the Exchange of all new listed companies and demonstrating compliance with all initial listing requirements.
 Likewise, due to the uncertainty of the outcome, and the limited information provided during bankruptcy proceedings, continued listing of a company's shares on the Exchange during such proceedings exposes investors to increased risk.
 The proposed rule will protect investors by preventing continued trading in such company's securities until an independent Hearings Panel reviews the Delisting Determination and determines that continued trading on Nasdaq is appropriate.